clbartoli/witnet-ethereum-bridge/README.md

 ## Known limitations:

 - `BlockRelay` is centralized at the moment (only the deployer of the contract is able to push blocks).
 In the future incentives will be established to decentralize block header reporting.
-- `NewBlockRelay`: The ABS for an epoch can finalize a block and finalize previous epochs if the consensus was not achieved even if they were not part of the ABS at that moment.
+- `NewBlockRelay`: The ABS for an epoch can finalize a block and previous epochs blocks if the consensus was not achieved even if they were not part of the ABS at that moment.

 ## Usage